 Doctor and writer

 I’m an experienced general practitioner, a fellow of the Royal College of General Practitioners (FRCGP).
-I qualified as a GP in 2002 and as well as ‘normal’ GP I also have experience of delivering healthcare in the prison setting, out of hours, and in remote locations.
+I qualified as a GP in 2002 and as well as ‘normal’ GP I have experience of delivering healthcare in the prison setting, out of hours, and in remote locations.
 I was a medical officer in the British Army until 2004 serving in Germany, Bosnia, and Brunei.

 I have extensive experience, as a clinician, in managing people who use substances.
 Whether it is injecting drugs, alcohol dependence or using the latest novel psychoactive substances I understand how to help deliver care to achieve the best possible outcomes.